AI Search

 }

-If you wish to customize the fonts used in the Choice CMP, follow the instructions below:
+If you wish to customise the fonts used in the Choice CMP, follow the instructions below:

 1. Create a font folder inside the res directory of your project if it hasn't been created already.